 Christian EngelkeGuide & Expedition Leader

 Christian was born in Germany, but ever since his first vacation in Norway he has suffered severely from a “Scandinavia fever”.
 He has curiously explored the mountain and coastal regions of Norway, Sweden and Greenland.
-During 2008, whilst studying engineering, he moved to Svalbard.
-There he spent three unforgettable years filled with many adventures and experiences.
-He then moved to “southern latitudes” and settled down in Tromsø in Northern Norway.
 Since 2009 he works as a fulltime guide in the Arctic and Antarctic.

 Elke LindnerGuide & Expedition Leader

 Always fascinated by cold and snow, Elke soon discovered the Polar Regions.
-This German scientist has spent extended periods of time in Svalbard and shorter periods of time in Greenland and in Antarctica as a student, field biologist and naturalist, working on various expedition-cruise vessels.
-Her main field of interest comprises polar ecology.
-Elke finds it very interesting and inspiring to meet people with a common interest in nature, history and culture.
+This German scientist has spent extended periods of time in Svalbard and shorter periods of time in Greenland and in Antarctica as a student, field biologist and naturalist, working on various expedition-cruise ships.

 Hannah studied Zoology at the University of Liverpool and gained a Masters in Natural History Illustration from the Royal College of Art, London.
-After spending a year studying the parasites of mountain gorillas, she changed direction and worked as an artist and mural painter for several years at Chester Zoo and in East Africa.
-She now divides her time between doing artwork and working as a wildlife guide, Zodiac driver and expedition leader on various expedition cruise ships.
-Her love of marine mammals and bird life has taken her around the globe since 2000.
+After studying the parasites of mountain gorillas, she changed direction and worked as an artist and mural painter at Chester Zoo and in East Africa.

-In December 2015 Manda joined her first expedition, as a team member, off the west coast of the Antarctica Peninsula.
-She loves to travel and explore new places and has spent several years abroad both working and studying.
+In December 2015 Manda joined her first expedition as a team member off the west coast of the Antarctic Peninsula.
+She loves to travel and has spent several years abroad both working and studying.
 One of her biggest passions is marine mammals, which led her to Iceland to study marine biology.
-She also studied glaciology, geology and ecology at Umeå University in Sweden.
-When not guiding Manda works in environmental conservation with focus on pollutions and soil remediation.

 In 2010 Mia started working at PolarQuest and she now works as Staff Manager, putting the guide teams on the ships together.
 The same year she visited Svalbard for the first time, and as for most visitors, it was love at first sight.
-Today she is splitting her time between the PolarQuest office, the Arctic and the Antarctic and feels very lucky to be able to work and spend time in these pristine areas.
+Today she is splitting her time between the PolarQuest office, the Arctic and the Antarctic.

-Nikita has spent much longer time in the Arctic, and around polar bears, than most people on the planet.
+Nikita has spent much longer time in the Arctic and around polar bears than most people on the planet.
 He is the Deputy Director for science and senior research scientist of Wrangel Island State Nature Reserve.
-On Wrangel Island, Nikita has studied in particular the dynamics of the polar bear population and behaviour for decades.
-He has also visited polar bear habitats and populations in most other areas of the Arctic, from Hudson Bay to Svalbard, Franz Joseph Land and the North Pole.
+On Wrangel Island, Nikita has in particular studied the polar bear population for decades.

 Thérèse HorntrichGuide & Expedition Leader

 Thérèse is Swiss and grew up close to the Alps.
 She has a master degree in media and communication but her life changed direction when she visited Svalbard for the first time in 2010.
 Already the next summer she returned to Svalbard and worked as a trekking guide.
-In 2012 she left Switzerland and moved to Longyearbyen where she studied to become an Arctic Nature Guide.
-Since then, she works all-year-round as a guide, lecturer and expedition leader.
+In 2012 she left Switzerland and moved to Longyearbyen.

 Future departures to Svalbard (Spitsbergen)